gregstarr/gregstarr.github.io/_posts/2020-03-11-bezier-curves.md

 ![](assets/bezier3.png)
 ![](assets/bezier4.png)

-I originally thought that the gradient vector at the endpoints would point straight out so I was a little suprised to find that they
+I originally thought that the gradient vector at the endpoints would point straight out so I was a little suprised to find that they don't.